 Exactly a year ago, who would have thought that in a few months’ time, we would find ourselves in a situation that is simply unthinkable to many.
-This time, a year ago, I was simply preoccupied with wedding things.
-Little did I know and little did we know, we were only a few months away from experiencing history-in-the-making.
+This time, a year ago, little did I know and little did we know, we were only a few months away from experiencing history-in-the-making.
 And suddenly, nothing else seems to matter anymore.
 This is all we can talk about right now.
 How many deaths?
 How many cases?
 Who lost their jobs?
 All I can think about is the future, whether this dense dark cloud of uncertainty that has been hovering over us for almost a year now, will eventually get tired and go away.
 Whether, the rest of us could go through this unscathed.

 Throughout this dark time, ironically, it does a good job in revealing a lot of people’s true colours.
 Your politicians, your loved ones, your closest friends.
 It is apparent that compassion and sympathy are severely lacking in some and how they value their survival and greed over everyone else without thinking that their tactless decision could put other people in great jeopardy.
 Like filling up three trolleys at the supermarket just because you can afford it while the poor had to go home with empty hands just because they had to wait for payday, or firing thousands of people just because the top leaders would not want to get out of this with an empty pocket and not put their lavish lifestyle at risk; or how running an election in the midst of the pandemic and stole some lives as the aftermath.
 But what do I know?